Comprehensive sex education: History

-As of 2019, sex education in the United States became mandated on a state level.
-It is up to each state, district, and school board to determine the implementation of federal policy and funds for sex education.
-24 out of the 50 U.S. states and the District of Columbia mandate sex education and 34 states mandate HIV education.
-Where sex education is mandated, there is no federal policy requiring the instruction of comprehensive sex education.
+As of 2019, sex education in the United States is mandated at the state level, with individual states, districts, and school boards responsible for determining the implementation of federal policy and funds for sex education.
+Currently, 24 out of the 50 U.S. states and the District of Columbia mandate general sex education, while 34 states mandate HIV education.
+Notably, in states where sex education is mandated, there is no federal policy requiring the instruction of comprehensive sex education.

-In prior years under the Bush administration, there was strong support in congress by Conservative Republicans for the sanction of abstinence-only-until-marriage sex education.
-Under President Obama's administration, abstinence-only-until-marriage sex education was opposed and suggested to be eliminated.
-Under President Trump's administration, federal agenda has reverted to supporting an abstinence approach.
-The Centers for Disease Control and Prevention's 2014 School Health Policies and Practices Study found that on average high school courses require 6.2 hours of taught class time on human sexuality, but only 4 hours or less on HIV, other sexually transmitted infections and pregnancy prevention.
+During the George W. Bush administration, conservative Republicans in Congress strongly supported abstinence-only-until-marriage sex education.
+Conversely, under the Barack Obama administration, there was opposition to abstinence-only education, with suggestions to eliminate it.
+With advent of President Trump's administration, the federal agenda reverted back to supporting an abstinence-based approach.

+According to the 2014 School Health Places and Practices Study conducted by he Centers for Disease Control and Prevention, high school courses, on average, dedicate 6.2 hours of class time to human sexuality, with a notable emphasis on abstinence.
+However, the same study found that 4 hours or less are typically allocated to topics such as HIV, other sexually transmitted infections and pregnancy prevention.